aJetHorn/Intro-to-Java-Programming-9E/Chapter1/CH1Readme.md

 There are a few things I don't like about this book.
 None are incredibly obvious to the absolute beginner.
 One of the things that I like the least is that the author wants you to use the command line.
 I'm not sure why a beginner would start with that rather than an Integrated Development Environment.

-I suggested IntelliJ in the main readme, though Eclipse is also very popular.
+I suggested IntelliJ in the main readme, though Eclipse is also very popular and has less of a learning curve.
 They are both free and are both powerful.
 You can program in the terminal environment using vim, emacs, or nano, but that isn't a great way to start learning.
+I will primarily use IntelliJ though may switch to other editors on occasion.

 As time goes on, you will find that compiling and executing your programs from the terminal has a distinct set of benefits.
 Enough of that, let me give a quick summary of Chapter 1.